Life of Fred Math Series (upper elementary through high school)

 All the Life of Fred texts are hardcover books, printed in black-and-white.
 There are no separate teacher guides or answer keys to purchase although you might want the Fred's Home Companion for those courses where it is available.

 There are a few features unique to one or more of the books that I need to point out.

-Fractions, Decimals and Percents, and the two Pre-Algebra texts have from 32-46 chapters each.
-Within chapters are "Your turn to play" exercises with complete solutions as described for the Geometry text.
+The Pre-Algebra texts chapters include "Your turn to play" exercises with complete solutions as described for the Geometry text.
 However, there are no "cities" of practice exercises at the end of every chapter.
-Instead, after every three to five chapters in the first two texts and after every seven to ten chapters in the Pre-Algebra texts there are sets of five or more "Bridges" which are cumulative tests on all chapters to that point.
+Instead, after every seven to ten chapters there are sets of five or more "Bridges" which are cumulative tests on all chapters to that point.
 You need not use all Bridges/tests, but they allow you to test, have the student review if he/she doesn't do well enough, then retest again.
 Or they allow you to assign two or more Bridges for a more comprehensive test.
 Students should get 90% correct before moving on.
 Solutions to all Bridge questions are at the back of each book.
 Final Bridges at the end serve as your final test.

 The other texts follow a format similar to that of the Geometry course with the "cities" of exercises at the end of each section.